jp2321/dl4cv_dev/chapters/chapter3.md

 <exercise id="22" title="Play with the code I">
-	Use the Notebook provided in the Github to try out HOG as a feature extractor combined with a Machine Learning Algorithm.
+	Use the provided notebook "Deep_learning_neural_network" to try out HOG as a feature extractor combined with a Machine Learning Algorithm.
 What is the performance in F1 and accuracy?
 </exercise>

 <exercise id = "23" title="Play with the code II">